Next Chapter

 Storage costs are the expenses related to the physical space where inventory is kept.
 In a logistics hub like Singapore, where real estate costs are high, these expenses can be significant.
 Costs include rent, utilities, and maintenance of the storage facilities.
 Optimising storage space is essential to keeping these costs in check.

-Businesses can explore various strategies to reduce storage costs, such as using off-site warehousing, implementing vertical storage solutions, or consolidating multiple storage locations.
+Businesses can reduce storage costs by using off-site warehousing, vertical storage, or consolidating locations.
 An Inventory Management System can assist in this by providing detailed reports on storage utilization, helping businesses identify areas where space can be optimized.

 Additionally, by reducing excess stock through better inventory management, companies can minimize the need for large storage spaces, thereby lowering costs.
 By implementing an advanced Inventory Management System, businesses can significantly reduce storage costs while optimizing their overall inventory management.